Home » All Recipes » Snack » Matcha Butter Cookies

 Instructions

-• Preheat oven to 340F/170°C and line a baking sheet with parchment paper or silicone baking mat.
+• Preheat oven to 340℉/170℃ and line two baking sheets with parchment paper.

-• Sift in cake flour, cornstarch, matcha powder, and salt.
+• Sift in cake flour, cornstarch, matcha powdr, and salt.
 Mix with a spatula until well incorporated.
+Don't overmix.

 • Add your star piping tip to the piping bag.
-Spoon a little bit of dough into the piping bag and try piping on the prepared baking sheet.
+Transfer the dough into the piping bag and try piping on the prepared baking sheet.
 If the dough is too thick to pipe, transfer the dough back to the mixing bowl and add 1 tsp of milk.
-If the dough is creamy enough to pipe, continue piping the dough into swirls, leaving 2 inches apart on the baking sheet. (*see video for a visual guide)
+If the dough is creamy enough to pipe, continue piping the dough into swirls, leaving 2 inches apart on the baking sheet.

-• Bake cookies for 15-17 minutes or until the edges are light brown.
+• Bake cookies for 15-18 minutes or until the edges are light brown.
+Bake for 15 minutes for softer cookies, bake for 18 minutes for crisper cookies.

 • Remove from the oven and immediately transfer them to a wire rack to cool completely.